 Never go over your credit limit – even when it’s allowed and encouraged.
-Even when you have a balance transfer promotion or some form of interest-free period, leave room at the top.
+Even when you have a balance transfer promotion or some form of the interest-free period, leave the room at the top.

 When you have a credit card or line of credit encroaching on its limit, this can make you look like someone who is not in control of your credit.
 At least, this is how the scoring algorithms will often view you.
 And extending yourself beyond your limit could result in a large negative impact on your credit score.

 Equifax Canada states that percentage utilization has a 30% weighting on your personal credit score.
 This means that almost a third of your creditworthiness rests on how well you use the credit you already have!